nathanael-fijalkow/TheoretiCS_doc/editors-in-chief.md

 <img src="Paper.svg" alt="Access paper" width="400"/>

-To reject: scroll down to the "Article status" tab and use the button highlighted in red
+To reject: scroll down to the "Article status" tab and click on "Reject this article" (highlighted in red)

 <img src="Reject.svg" alt="Reject" width="400"/>